 Investing in the Carbon Farming Initiative is an important business decision.
-Before you invest, you should undertake careful research so you can make an informed assessment of the potential benefits and risks.
+Before you invest, you should undertake research so you can make an informed assessment of the potential benefits and risks.
 You should also consider seeking independent legal and/or financial advice with particular reference to your own circumstances and requirements.

 The Clean Energy Regulator warns potential investors in Carbon Farming Initiative projects to be aware of misleading claims, particularly about unrealistic minimum returns on investment or returns that are government guaranteed or false certificates or units.

 Potential revenue from eligible offsets projects under the Carbon Farming Initiative can vary depending on a range of factors.
 Considerations include decisions on who will own and manage the project; the type, scale and location of a project; the crediting strategy; and the potential of the project to generate additional benefits and revenue streams.

 You should contact the Clean Energy Regulator if you suspect dishonest conduct or fraudulent behaviour relating to investment in the Carbon Farming Initiative by calling 1300 553 542 or sending an email to firstname.lastname@example.org.